clvrmktg/clear-choice/content/about-us/_index.md

 draft = false
 title = 'About Clear Choice'
-subtitle = "Providing hurricane-rated windows, impact doors, and custom glass solutions — built for The Bahamas, trusted by homeowners and businesses alike." description = 'Get to know Abaco Aggregate & Cement Ltd.—your trusted partner for high-quality aggregate, concrete-ready cement, road paving, and debris management in The Bahamas.
-Built for tough terrains, committed to resilient infrastructure.'
+subtitle = "Providing hurricane-rated windows, impact doors, and custom glass solutions — built for The Bahamas, trusted by homeowners and businesses alike." description = "Clear Choice Glass is a trusted Bahamian manufacturer and installer of hurricane windows, impact doors, and custom glasswork — built for the Bahamas and backed by local service."

 hero = 'tan-home-white-impact-windows.jpg'